Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 🔥 Nutrition Info

-The estimated calories per serving for this Jokbal (족발) recipe are approximately 350-400 kcal.
+The estimated calorie count per serving for this Jokbal (족발) recipe is approximately 350-400 kcal.

-Since pork shank is used, the protein content is very high, providing about 30-35g of protein.
+Due to the use of pork shank, the protein content is very high, providing about 30-35g of protein.

 Fat is estimated at approximately 15-20g, and carbohydrates at about 20-25g, depending on the amount of soy sauce and sugar used.

-Pork is rich in B vitamins, especially B1, which helps with fatigue recovery.
+Pork is rich in B vitamins, especially Vitamin B1, which helps with fatigue recovery.

 It also contains minerals such as iron and zinc, making it a nutritionally excellent dish.